br-automation-com/EmbGcov-Demo/README.md

 	- ( Or remove the USB device if u preformed the optional step )
 6. Merge the download files with the temp folder of your project.

-7. Edit the 'CreateSomeReports.bat' with the correct path for your system and Run the file.
-    - Now a HTML page is created with the coverage report.
+7. Run the 'CreateReport.py'.
+This will search for the .gcda files and creates a coverage report.

 ## Tested
 Used the following configuration and hardware to test the library function.